Skip to content

 Verify Functionality

-1. Open KPG Run
+1. Open KPG Run.

-2. Select DC-OPF solver
+2. Select DC-OPF as the problem type.

-4. Set Day 200
+4. Set Day to 200.

-5. Click Solve
+5. Click Solve.

 Troubleshooting